PhenixCollaboration/web/_results/legacy.md

 At the time of writing,
 {% include navigation/pagelink.md folder=site.results name='hepdata_policy' tag='HEPData' %}
 is the main platform for preserving data included in publications (such as in plots and tables) and its use is mandated by the Collaboration.
+It is recommended that when trying to locate numerical data for a particular publicaiton that portal is consulted first, using the InspireHEP ID of the publication as the key.

 Previously, the PHENIX Collaboration has kept publication-related data in a custom-built file-based archive in various formats, most often as plain text files.
+Creation of equivalent HEPData entries is underway, but is not complete.
 Since the migration of the PHENIX Web site to a new type of service in 2020 such legacy data has become unavailable to users outside of RHIC facilities.
 To mitigate this situation, portions